Thumb Butte Rock Climbing

 Weather station 0.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Thumb Butte:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Thumb Butte:

 Featured Route For Thumb Butte